TuneFlat/TuneFlat/README.md

 My biggest passion is to create.
 Aside from programming I often do things like art, music, 3D modeling, and video editting.
 I'm comfortable with a good number of different tools and softwares.

-My current favorite softwares are:
+My current favorite software are:
 - LMMS
 - LIVE2D Cubism
 - Clip Studio